jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 review
 *************************************************************************************

-I ran the following tests to make a :ref:`function<functions>` that takes in keyword arguments as input, has default values for when  is not given, performs an action based on an input, and returns a :doc:`dictionary </data_structures/dictionaries>` as output
+I ran the following tests to make a :ref:`function<functions>` that takes in keyword arguments as input, has default values for when one is not given, performs an action based on an input, and returns a :doc:`dictionary </data_structures/dictionaries>` as output

 * `test_person_factory_w_keyword_arguments`_
 * `test_person_factory_w_default_keyword_arguments`_